SUcy6/COMP2113_project/README.md

 NCURSES
 ## Compilation and execution instructions:
 - If you are a freshman to this game, please first type `./freshman.sh` in your terminal to install the ncurses library.(It will take a few minutes :D)
 - The shell script `freshman.sh` will make a directory called `group90` in your home directory.
-If the shell script fails, please download `group90` as provided above and make sure the path is `~/group90`.
+If the shell script fails, please download `group90` as provided in https://drive.google.com/drive/folders/1ZwzzM3cEdS5fb49_o7Ip0iIvHp9O_IwC?usp=sharing and make sure the path is `~/group90`.
 - **Main Steps**:
 1. Type `make clean`.
 2. Type `make main`.